 Te Uru: Waitākere Contemporary Gallery and the Upstairs Gallery provide complementary exhibition spaces for the visual arts.
-McCahon House, and in future Shadbolt House, continue the area's tradition of being a home for creative people through residency programmes, and, as historic places, help preserve the area's heritage.
+McCahon House, and in future Shadbolt House, continue the area's tradition of being a home for creative people through residency programmes.

 We will champion the creative sector and work with our arts partners to continue to adapt in changing times.
-Many of the arts partners moved to digital delivery of events during the pandemic.
-Arts and culture provide a sense of identity and contribute to quality of life.
+Many of the arts partners pivoted to digital delivery of events during the pandemic.
+Arts and culture provide a sense of identity and help understand the changing world around us.